ayhanugurlu/spring-flux-example/README.md

 # spring-flux-example

-app take to connection parameters from  environment variable and connection parameters variable name is MONGODB_URI.
+app take to mongdb's connection parameters from  environment variable and it variable name is MONGODB_URI.